cfcgoncalves/goncalves/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Circadian Biology
-- Microbiology
-- Data Analysis & Visualisation
+- Big Data Analytics
-- Public Engagement
+- R, Python, SQL
 - Scientific Writing
+- Scientific Illustration
+- Science Communication

 # Education to show in About widget
 education: